MrVinkel/hamgen/README.md

 * Support for matching collection lax
 * Verification of all nested matchers are generated
+* List of classes to exclude (and rename classNames to includeClasses/excludeClasses)
+* Split up unit test and parametize some of them

 ### Bugs:

-* Missing support for BigDecimal
+* Missing support for BigDecimal - Fixed in v1.3 needs unit testing
-* Missing support for BigInteger
+* Missing support for BigInteger - Fixed in v1.3 needs unit testing
+* Missing support for XMLGregorianCalendar - Fixed in v1.3 needs unit testing
-* Missing support for byte arrays byte[]
+* Missing support for byte arrays byte[] - Hacked, needs proper fix and testing
-* Missing support for XMLGregorianCalendar
+* Wrong generation for inner classes - Done

 ## License
 -----------